To those who have experienced some victory in sexual purity

 Some of you are doing better in your purity journeys.
 This article is for you.

 There are plenty of times where we fail, fall, and falter in sexual addiction recovery.
 We take enough steps backward, and too many times we feel like giving up.
 It takes a while to gain traction in recovery.

 What a wonderful thing it is when you start doing well!
 Struggles happen less frequently.
 Successes happen more often.
 Growth and strength become evident.
 And your good check-ins outweigh your bad check-ins.

-Here are some encouragements to those of you who are doing better along with some “next step” challenges.
+Here are some encouragements to those of you who have experienced some victories in their sexual purity, along with some “next step” challenges.

 - Drill-Down Support–Your deepest relationships.
-They know you, your story and still love you.
-You give them permission to ask you the hard questions, keep you accountable and call B.S. when necessary.
+They know you and your story and still love you.
+You give them permission to ask you the hard questions, keep you accountable, and call the B.S. when necessary.

 Make new efforts to continue building your base of support.
 The principle here is to keep adding to your support instead of subtracting.